-- breathtaking richness to otherwise abstract, highly mathematical and challenging phenomena, without the need to buy costly, optimized visualization engines to run them.
-(Phil Long) - Engineering Biological Parts Building biologically active structures has to date been highly technical, non-scalable, and extremely challenging.
+] Ac loption Horiz on Vote 12months 2-3 Years 4-5 Years 3D Visualization Tools - Computational power of today's PCs make it possible to do powerful real-time 3D visualizations.
+Interactive and pedagogically designed visualizations can bring breathtaking richness to otherwise abstract, highly mathematical and challenging phenomena, without the need to buy costly, optimized visualization engines to run them.
+(Phil Long) XXXXXXXXX XXX XXXXXX Engineering Biological Parts - Building biologically active structures has to date been highly technical, non-scalable, and extremely challenging.
 Treating bio-active building blocks like 'parts' and sequencing them together based on their known properties, can 'build' new biologically active structures.
 This isn't creating "life", but taking an engineers approach to building complex structures and applying it to biological phenomena.
 Student teams are doing this today and building a biologically active parts database to capture their experience and build on it for others.
-See iGEM® and the Parts Inventory® (Phil Long) - RFID tagging devices and enabling their interoperation with software so that classrooms 'know the preferred lighting, projector position, and content that you wish to start with in your class is contextually discoverable, and operationally possible to coordinate through intelligent RFID tags and infrastructure.
-(Phil Long) Revolution Controller - ltems from Rachel's whiteboard (10/5) Augmented Reality (example: Yellow Arrow as annotation of the physical world; example: 34 West 118 North Stolpersteine; invitation-only access to information; 3D (visualization, printing, data sets; fly-through of spaces; holographic figures and spaces; fully immersible vs. augmented); mini-projectors (classroom on the fly; built into laptops); flash memory and ever shrinking size/increasing capacity of storage devices; furniture designed for integration of collaboration and technological devices (example, Microsoft coffee table; vendor example Herman Miller); new keyboarding types and styles (example revolution game controller); Google/Yahoo and other massive digitization efforts; Searching (tolerance of more noise in the information "signals"); mobile and semantic searching; tension of exact preservation (library/museum) vs. good-enough digitization (Malcolm Brown)
+See iGEM4 and the Parts Inventory4 (Phil Long) XX XX RFID - tagging devices and enabling their interoperation with software so that classrooms 'know the preferred lighting, projector position, and content that you wish to start with in your class is contextually discoverable, and operationally possible to coordinate through intelligent RFID tags and infrastructure.
+(Phil Long) XXXXXX XX XXXX Revolution Controller[®] Augmented Reality (example: Yellow Arrow as annotation of the physical world; example: 34 West 118 North3 Stolpersteine3 Invitation-only access to information • 3D (visualization, printing, data sets; fly-through of spaces X X Holograpy figures and spaces; fully immersible vs. augmented)

+Vote Ac option Horiz on 12months 2-3 Years 4-5 Years Mini-Projectors (classroom on the fly; built into laptops XXXXX X XXX Flash Memory and ever shrinking size/increasing capacity of storage devices XXX XXX Furniture designed for integration of collaboration and technological devices (example, Microsoft coffee table; vendor example Herman Miller) XX XX New Keyboarding Types and Styles (example revolution game controller); Google/Yahoo Massive digitization efforts XXXX XXXX Searching (tolerance of more noise in the information "signals"); mobile and semantic searching Phil modified this to "Not searching, but FINDNG" XXXX XXXX Tension of Exact Preservation (library/museum) vs. good- enough digitization